jentery/mdia200v5/index.md

 ## Th Oct.
 30: Meaning and Semiotics

-Before class, please read the "Meaning" handout.
+Before class, please read the "Meaning and Semiotics" handout.

 Meaning will address semiotics, discourse, and encoding/decoding.